vakandi/42-Pool-Learning-Summary/README.md

 ### Apply Concepts:

-Certainly!
-Here's a detailed step-by-step guide on how to apply each concept with code examples for each project during the 42 pool competition:

 ### 1. Pointers

 **Concept**: Pointers in C are variables that store memory addresses, crucial for dynamic memory allocation and efficient data manipulation.